Review Apps

 - Open the

-job. - Look for
+review-deployjob. - Look for

-Checking for previous deployment of review-*
+Checking for previous deployment of review-*. - For instance for

-Checking for previous deployment of review-qa-raise-e-12chm0
+Checking for previous deployment of review-qa-raise-e-12chm0, your Review App slug would bereview-qa-raise-e-12chm0in this case.

 Run a Rails console